neoarchive/fastapi-interactions/docs/guide/responses.md

     return DeferResponse(finish=finish)
 ```

-When a user invokes `/slow`:
+When a user invokes `/slow`:<br/>
-1. They immediately see "thinking..." (the defer)
+    1. They immediately see "thinking..." (the defer)<br/>
-2. Your command's `finish` function runs in the background
+    2. Your command's `finish` function runs in the background<br/>
     3. After 10 seconds, they see "Done!
-Here's your result."
+Here's your result."<br/>

+!!! warning
+    Long-running operations don't work with deferred responses on serverless because the container terminates after the HTTP response is sent.
+If a command needs more than 3 seconds, either complete the work within the response window, or use a traditional hosting setup.
+Most Discord bots don't need this pattern.

 ### Ephemeral defers